River Kent

 The river flows through the town of Kendal, which consequently suffers from flooding from time to time.
 One of the most serious floods was in 1898, but there was also extensive flooding in 1954 and 1968.
 In the aftermath of the 1968 event, a flood defence scheme was designed by the Lancashire River Authority, and implemented in six stages between 1972 and 1978.
 A major component of the scheme was the widening and deepening of the river between Nether Bridge and Miller Bridge, requiring the removal of 310 e3cuyd of spoil, which was reused as the base for a business park.
 A large lagoon was also constructed to the north of the town to act as a gravel trap.
 Despite the work, Kendal was again inundated in 2015, when flows in the river far exceeded the design flow of the channel.
 The Environment Agency published plans for a new set of defences to protect the town in 2018.

 The river is a Special Area of Conservation, particularly because it supports populations of the endangered white-clawed crayfish.
 It also supports populations of three types of game fish, and the upper reaches have become important for the rearing of juvenile salmon since fish passes were constructed to allow fish to negotiate the weirs on the river in 1986.

 Name

 The origins of the name of the River Kent are uncertain.
 The name is thought not to belong to the Germanic languages, and therefore to be Brittonic; but a precise etymology has not been identified.
+The apparent link to the River Kennet is unlikely to reveal anything about the river's etymology.
+This is because River Kennet derived its name from Cunetio, a nearby Roman settlement which has been suggested comes from a Brittonic word for 'hound', *cun (c.f Cymraeg (Welsh) ci, cŵn).